SpectraX07/SpectraX07/README.md

 # Hi there, I'm Subrata Jana 👋

-Welcome to my GitHub!
+# Welcome to my GitHub

-I’m a Backend Developer specializing in building scalable, high-performance applications with clean architecture and reliable APIs.
-My focus is on designing systems that are efficient, secure, and easy to maintain.
+I’m a **Backend Developer** specializing in building **scalable, high-performance applications** with clean architecture and reliable APIs.
+My focus is on designing systems that are **efficient, secure, and easy to maintain**.

+---

-🚀 Current Project: Neptune Holidays 🏝️
+## 🚀 Current Project: Neptune Holidays 🏝️

-A travel booking platform inspired by apps like MakeMyTrip, where I’m working on:
+A travel booking platform inspired by apps like **MakeMyTrip**, where I’m working on:

-🔗 API development & integration for hotels, flights, and holiday packages 🗄️ Database design & optimization for large-scale data handling ⚡ Performance tuning for scalability and high availability 🛠️ Implementing robust backend services with modular architecture
+- 🔗 **API development & integration** for hotels, flights, and holiday packages
+- 🗄️ **Database design & optimization** for large-scale data handling
+- ⚡ **Performance tuning** for scalability and high availability
+- 🛠️ **Implementing robust backend services** with modular architecture

+---

 I enjoy solving complex backend challenges, exploring new technologies, and delivering impactful digital solutions that power seamless user experiences.